llayz46/swell/README.md

 ## 🛠️ Contribution

-We welcome contributions to the Swell project!
+Contributions to the Swell project are welcome!
+If you have ideas, suggestions, or improvements, feel free to open an issue or a pull request on GitHub.

 ## 🧪 Demo